 Media queries can also be used to target certain resolutions or even specific email clients.
 Learn all about them in this blog!

-By Jay Oram Fonts are an essential part of any design, whether it’s print, web, or in our case, email.
+Fonts are an essential part of any design, whether it’s print, web, or in our case, email.
 Whether you’re designing or developing emails, everyone needs to understand what is possible with fonts and what isn’t.
 Otherwise, you could be facing the worst-case scenario: Your email—which you spent hours crafting—is unreadable.
-Let’s look … Continue reading “Everything You Need to Know About Email Fonts”
+Let’s look at the basics … Continue reading “Everything You Need to Know About Email Fonts”

 Accessibility is a topic that is often swept under the rug in the email world.